nodejs/node/doc/api/assert.md

 //   }
 ```

-If the values are not equal, an `AssertionError` is thrown with a `message`
+If the values are not strictly deep-equal and the `message` parameter is set to
-property set equal to the value of the `message` parameter.
-If the `message`
-parameter is undefined, a default error message is assigned.
-If the `message`
-parameter is an instance of an [`Error`][] then it will be thrown instead of the
+an instance of an [`Error`][] then that error will be thrown.
+In all other cases
-`AssertionError`.
+an `AssertionError` is thrown, passing through the `message` parameter.

 ## assert.doesNotReject(asyncFn[, error][, message])
 <!-- YAML